talwrii/json-wmctrl/README.md

 This [C++ command line tool by DarkMaguz](https://github.com/DarkMaguz/SimpleWMCtrl) implements this feature.
 But it is not easy to install like pip programs.

+The command-line tool [jc](https://github.com/kellyjonbrazil/jc) is designed to convert the output of a number of command-line tools to `JSON`.
+It does not support `wmctrl` at the moment, and this tool contains additional functionality, but support could be easily added and may be added in the future.

 # About me
 I am @readwithai.
 I make tools for reading and agency sometimes in Obsidian and occassionally write about these things.
 I also have a side-line in small useful tools.